Mom writes children's book to explain IVF to her son

 Zmood has not published the book but has shared it with other moms.
 "I never want my son to think of this topic as taboo," she said.

-She sent shared her story with CNN in response to an op-ed by Sarah Lenti, a political strategist, about her she made her family.
+She shared her story with CNN in response to an op-ed by Sarah Lenti, a political strategist, about how she made her family.

 Jo and Sarah shared their stories, now share yours: Every family is different: Tell us how IVF, adoption or your unique family structure has shaped your life with #ToBeMe or text/WhatsApp us on +1-347-322-0415